Editors Note: This blog was originally posted in 2012. We updated and reposted, due to popular demand. Enjoy!

 Not a fan of spinach?
 No worries.
 You may not even taste it in this dish.
 Which, btw, features one of my favs – meatballs.
 They’re just so yummy.

 Sometimes I gently fry them in canola oil, sometimes I bake them.
 It doesn’t really matter taste-wise as I always drop them into a bubbling pot of tomato sauce, crushed tomatoes, a pork chop or other piece of meat or chicken, a good dose of garlic, oregano, basil, salt and pepper, and a bay leaf or two.
 In other words, spaghetti sauce.
-Its yumminess blends with that of the meatballs, keeping them moist and flavorful even with you don’t have the added fat of frying.
+Its yumminess blends with that of the meatballs, keeping them moist and flavorful.

 This recipe for spinach meatballs intrigues me.
 I’m sure I don’t have to go on about the nutritious punch you get from spinach.
 You also get a good dose of omega-3 fatty acids with this recipe because it features grass-fed beef, an important choice when you’re interested in clean eating for healthy weight loss to take you to your natural, healthy weight.

 It brings to mind, however, a recent op-ed piece I read on the “myth of sustainable meat.”
 There are no simple answers.
 (Update: See Joel Salatin’s response, in which he refutes many of the claims in the op-ed.
-Salatin is a sustainable farmer mentioned in it.
-Thanks to Kristen for the heads up.)
+Salatin is a sustainable farmer mentioned in it.)

 Of course, you can use regular beef, but the nutritionist in me encourages otherwise.
 She also encourages you to enjoy!